sonnyp/dezorse/README.md

 // https://github.com/YuzuJS/setImmediate
 dezorse(fn, setImmediate)

-// maybe you just need Node.js support and don't care much for throughput ? dezorse(fn, process.nextTick)
+// maybe you just need Node.js support ? (bad example, use dezalgo) dezorse(fn, process.nextTick)

-// maybe you already have a Promise polyfill or only support platforms with Promise support ? dezorse(fn, function () {
+// maybe you already have a Promise polyfill or only target platforms with Promise support ? dezorse(fn, function () {
   Promise.resolve().then(fn)
 })